digimarc-corp/illuminate-serialization-api/README.md

-# Digimarc Illuminate&trade; Serialization REST API
+# Illuminate&trade; Serialization REST API

-The illuminate-serialization-api repository contains information and examples for using the Digimarc Illuminate&trade; Serialization REST API to create serial data carriers on the Illuminate Platform for product or product variant digital twins.
+The illuminate-serialization-api repository contains information and examples for using the Illuminate&trade; Serialization REST API to create serial data carriers on the Illuminate Platform for product or product variant digital twins.

 > Serials for promotional assets aren't supported.